1,108,848 mentions analyzed

 History

-19.8M membersThe history Reddit keeps recommending — from Herodotus and Gibbon to Tuchman, Beevor, and Tooze, drawn from r/AskHistorians and r/history.
+19.8M membersFrequently mentioned history books — from Herodotus and Gibbon to Tuchman, Beevor, and Tooze, drawn from r/AskHistorians and r/history.

 Science

-26.0M membersThe science Reddit keeps recommending — from Sagan and Feynman to Dawkins, Hawking, and Mukherjee, drawn from r/askscience.
+26.0M membersFrequently mentioned science books — from Sagan and Feynman to Dawkins, Hawking, and Mukherjee, drawn from r/askscience.

 Mental Health

-1.2M membersThe psychology and mental-health books Reddit keeps recommending — from van der Kolk, Pete Walker, and Gabor Maté to Kahneman and Brené Brown, drawn from r/AskPsychology and r/CPTSD.
+1.2M membersFrequently mentioned psychology and mental-health books — from van der Kolk, Pete Walker, and Gabor Maté to Kahneman and Brené Brown, drawn from r/AskPsychology and r/CPTSD.

 Entrepreneurship

-9.7M membersThe business books founders actually vouch for — from Gerber and Ries to Thiel, Horowitz, and Knight, drawn from r/Entrepreneur, r/startups, and r/smallbusiness.
+9.7M membersBusiness books discussed by founders — from Gerber and Ries to Thiel, Horowitz, and Knight, drawn from r/Entrepreneur, r/startups, and r/smallbusiness.

 Self-Improvement